windingtree/org.id/docs/README.md

 # WT Smart Contracts

-The core of the Winding Tree platform are this smart contracts written in solidity language and deployed on the Etherum public blockchain.
+The core of the Winding Tree platform are these smart contracts written in solidity language and deployed on the Ethereum public blockchain.

-This contracts are used to index only the necessary information so it is easily accessible by any member of the network, using blockchain as a database and record every change of all Winding Tree contracts in our DB.
+These contracts are used to index only the necessary information so it is easily accessible by any member of the network, using blockchain as a database and record every change of all Winding Tree contracts in our DB.

 ## The Contracts